Sam Hauser: College career

 For his junior season, Hauser was joined at Marquette by his brother, Joey.
 On December 8, 2018, he recorded a career-high 14 rebounds, to go along with 13 points and four assists, in a 74–69 victory over Wisconsin.
 On January 15, 2019, Hauser scored a career-high 31 points to go with eight rebounds in a 74–71 win over Georgetown.
 In his following game, he recorded 25 points, seven rebounds and four assists in a 79–68 victory over Providence.
 Hauser was subsequently named Big East Player of the Week.
-After averaging 14.9 points, a team-high 7.2 rebounds and 2.4 assists per game, Hauser was named to the All-Big East second team.
-Following the season, he announced that he would transfer from Marquette to try to find a "better fit".
+After averaging 14.9 points, a team-high 7.2 rebounds, and 2.4 assists per game, Hauser was named to the All-Big East second team.
+Following the season, he announced that he would transfer from Marquette to try to find a "better fit."

 On May 28, 2019, Hauser committed to continue his career at Virginia and sat out the next season due to National Collegiate Athletic Association (NCAA) transfer rules.
 In his debut for Virginia on November 25, 2020, he scored 19 points in an 89–54 win against Towson.
 As a senior, he averaged 16 points, 6.8 rebounds and 1.8 assists per game.
 On March 25, 2021, Hauser announced that he would declare for the 2021 NBA draft.
-With Virginia, he posted a 50% FG, 42% 3FG, 90% FT shooting season, but came up just .004 short in free throw percentage from officially joining the 50–40–90 club.
+With Virginia, he posted a 50% FG, 42% 3FG, and 90% FT shooting season but came up just .004 short in free throw percentage from officially joining the 50–40–90 club.
 As teammate Trey Murphy III qualified in the same season, it would have been the first time two teammates made the 50–40–90 club in the same year at the NCAA (or NBA) level of men's basketball competition.